utsav0/daily-dev-tips/src/pages/posts/css-gradient-text-effect.md

 As you can see, I also set a fallback color in case the gradient isn't supported.

-I'm using a basic [`CSS` linear gradient](https://daily-dev-tips.com/posts/css-linear-gradients/) with only two colors.
+I'm using a primary [`CSS` linear gradient](https://daily-dev-tips.com/posts/css-linear-gradients/) with only two colors.
 You can extend these to support even more colors or fancy gradients.

-> You can use this cool generator for [CSS gradients](https://cssgradient.io/)
+> You can use this excellent generator for [CSS gradients](https://cssgradient.io/)

 Our result so far is pretty weird: